Dica-Developer/vim-jdb/README.md

 7. if your programm stops at the breakpoint this is marked with a `->`
 8. use the command `:JDBStepOver` to execute to the next line
 9. with `:JDBCommand` you can send any JDB command to the JDB JAVA process, e.g. you want to see all locals do `:JDBCommands locals`
+10. with `:JDBContinue` you can resume the execution until the next breakpoint is hits

 ## Commands
 |Command|Description|